 LS Models A9 VSE.

-I own two units of this Voiture Standard Européenne (European standard cars), the first in C1 livery which was used as a guinea pig, and more recently, the other one in Corail livery.
-These cars are very successful, easy to disassemble… and to reassemble!
+I own two units of this Voiture Standard Européenne (European standard coaches), the first in C1 livery which was used as a guinea pig, and more recently, the other one in Corail livery.
+These coaches are very successful, easy to disassemble… and to reassemble!
 Current pickup strips are provided.
 All you have to do is make the rest of the lighting circuit…

-Before I start, I arbitrarily number the ends of the car in the following way: car view side compartments, end No. 1 is on left.
+Before I start, I arbitrarily number the ends of the coach in the following way: coach view side compartments, end No. 1 is on left.
 It is used to number all the parts: bogies, chassis, roof, body, fittings, toilets, during disassembly, to avoid any hesitation or ambiguity to the reassembly.

 The roof can be easily removed starting at one end, where the gutter provides a convenient grip.
 Simply slide a fingernail and move it to the other end.

 Surprise!
 There is another roof, a bit like the Nord Rapide of the same brand, except that it is moulded with the body.
 Advantage: perfect rigidity.
 Disadvantage: obligation to separate the body from the chassis to place figurines or for any other purpose.
 In this double roof are visible rectangular holes clearly designed to receive LEDs, as well as small centring pins.
 In fact, a prefabricated ruler, whose reference (89899) is indicated on the notice sheet, at the sweet price of thirty euros.
 A closer examination shows that the spacing of the holes does not match that of the compartments.